|

 A. You can try using more wrist work to smash it down instead of using

-your shoulder to help you in smashing.
+your shoulder.
 You may aggravate it.
 Just

 improve your wrist power and it should be fine.
 Note that if you have

-great power, it'll definitely help in offence, however the trick is the
+great power, it'll definitely help in offence, however the trick is

 to the body.
 You'll need to analyze your opponent as you go along.
+Slam

 I do face problem with shoulders and I switch to more wrist power and